No Waitlist! | Reach Out Today - 585-430-9877

 associate art therapist

 From a young age, we are taught to conform and adhere to the rules and expectations placed on us by others.
-While this guidance is provided to help us fit into the society we occupy, for many of us this only highlights the ways we stand out.
-As someone who is neurodivergent and part of the LGBTQIA+ community I know what it’s like to feel out of place.
+While this guidance is provided to help us fit into the society we occupy, for many of us, this only highlights the ways we stand out.
+As someone who is neurodivergent and part of the LGBTQIA+ community, I know what it’s like to feel out of place.
 To be asked to make yourself smaller so as not to inconvenience others.
 To feel like you are only one small mistake away from catastrophe.
-To have anxiety so intense you think you’ll explode.
-I know first hand how early life experiences can lead to depression, poor self-image and the belief we need to hide who really are.
+To have anxiety so intense that you think you’ll explode.
+I know firsthand how early life experiences can lead to depression, poor self-image, and the belief that we need to hide who we really are.
 As your therapist, I won’t shy away from difficult conversations.
-When you’re ready we can dig deep to not only evaluate why we believe what we do but explore how to think more helpfully about ourselves, others, and the world.
+When you’re ready, we can dig deep not only to evaluate why we believe what we do but also to explore how to think more helpfully about ourselves, others, and the world.
 Whether you struggle with negative self-talk, rumination, or catastrophizing worst-case scenarios, cultivating a greater sense of self-acceptance is the first step toward feeling better.

 “It felt good to say those things out loud.
 It was a relief to free them from my head and expose them to the light.”